LHBank/WMarjoribanksPhotography/README.md

 however, it is to be expected.

 To measure the speed of the site's loading, I used GTMetrix.
-[Clicking on this link](https://gtmetrix.com/reports/lhbank.github.io/9Pk3GSXt), will open a new screen with the report attached to W. Marjoribanks Photography.
+[Clicking on this link](https://gtmetrix.com/reports/lhbank.github.io/9Pk3GSXt), will open a new window with the report attached to W. Marjoribanks Photography.

 # Credits